-- Detect, verify and assess emergency conditions. - Respond to emergencies at the dam site. - Activate and implement the Syphon Canyon Dam EAP, including determining the appropriate emergency level. - Notify other participating emergency management agencies of emergency conditions, emergency level, EAP activation, and other critical information. - Take corrective action at the dam/reservoir. - Terminate the EAP. - Facilitate an after-action evaluation and report. - Update EAP on at least an annual basis. - Communicate with the public and the media.
+- Detect, verify and assess emergency conditions. - Respond to emergencies at the dam site. - Activate and implement the Syphon Canyon Dam EAP, including determining the appropriate emergency level. - Notify other participating emergency management agencies of emergency conditions, emergency level, EAP activation, and other critical information. - Utilize IRWD Emergency Operations Plan (EOP) for internal emergency response coordination - Take corrective action at the dam/reservoir. - Terminate the EAP. - Facilitate an after-action evaluation and report. - Update EAP on at least an annual basis. - Communicate with the public and the media.